Frequently Asked Questions

 - Am I under a time constraint to make a decision on my purchase?

-Our quotes are good for a full year and we will never use high-pressure tactics to push you into making your decision.
+Our quotes are good in the calendar year that they are issued and we will never use high-pressure tactics to push you into making your decision.
 You will not be required to come to a showroom for another appointment.
 We do not have time-limited deals and we offer the same volume discount to each potential client.
 Purchasing windows and doors is a big decision and you should never feel pressured to make a decision.

 - There are so many options available for doors – how do I chose?